Pagure/pagure/doc/usage/using_webhooks.rst

 ``X-Pagure-Topic`` is a global header giving a clue about the type of action that just occurred.
 For example ``issue.edit``.

+.. warning:: This header is present for convenience only, it is not
+        signed and therefore should not be trusted.
+Rely on the payload after checking the signature to make any decision.

 ``X-Pagure-Signature`` contains the signature of the message allowing to check that the message comes from pagure.

 ``X-Pagure-Signature-256`` contains the SHA-256 signature of the message allowing to check that the message comes from pagure.

-.. warning:: These headers are present for convenience only, they are not
-        signed and therefore should not be trusted.
-Rely on the payload after checking the signature to make any decision.

 Pagure relies on ``hmac`` to sign the content of its messages.
 If you want to validate the message, in python, you can do something like the following: